Starfield traits

 Extrovert

 You’re a people person.
 Exerting yourself uses less oxygen when adventuring with human companions, but more when going alone.
-(Can’t be combined with introvert.)
+(Can’t be combined with Introvert.)

 Freestar Collective Settler